-When it comes to the apps themselves, there is a clear focus on providing a great user experience, and the apps show a lot of promise in that regard.
+When it comes to the apps themselves, PureVPN supports a number of them and there is a clear focus on providing a great user experience, and the apps, each protected with superior security features such as the kill switch, show a lot of promise in that regard.

 However, there are issues, as we have found that the execution is a bit inconsistent across platforms.

 ExpressVPN has a lot of apps and they've ensured that all are uniform across each device.
 This makes it seamless to move from one device to another.